 WHO ARE WE?

 Sizanani works in collaboration with St. Mary’s School in Waverley (Johannesburg), which offers extra classes on Saturdays and holidays (Ikusasa Lethu project) to more than 300 Grade 9,10, 11 and 12 learners from Alexandra high schools.
 Most of the learners are girls.
-Out of 94 Grade 12s attending Ikusasa Lethu who passed their Matric in 2017, 55 enrolled at universities.
+The Grade 12 class of 2019 consisted of 60 learners, 95% achieved a pass, 63% have received university passes and 32% have received diploma passes.
+Out of 54 Matriculants, 32 enrolled into Universities and private colleges

 Mentors play a crucial role by providing mentees with career information, counselling and motivation.
 In addition, Sizanani hosts speakers to motivate the learners and provide them with career information.
 Companies and campus visits are also organised, as well as job shadowing and workshops.
 Sizanani helps Grade 12 learners to enrol at the University of Johannesburg and other tertiary institutions.
 Funding of university students has also been made available by our sponsors.